 The ConnectorRequest Method

 The ConnectorRequest method of the %IntBroker class is the more well-known (and documented) method that allows to make easy REST requests to third-party URLs without having to do a ton of setup.
-Documentation and sample usage of this method can be found in the Bypassing Integration Engines to Send Messages section of PeopleBooks as well as in the snippet below:
+Documentation and sample usage of this method can be found in the Bypassing Integration Engines to Send Messages section of PeopleBooks as well as in the snippet below (taken from PeopleBooks):

 The biggest caveat that I have found to using the ConnectorRequest Method for REST requests is that the resulting response message does not contain the populated HTTPResponseCode property.
 This forces the developer to decipher the status of the response by parsing the body of the response message.
 The fact that the HTTP status code is absent from responses, makes the ConnectorRequest method not very friendly for working with REST responses.
 Other than this shortcoming, I believe the ConnectorRequest method is great for making easy requests.

 One important piece of information to note is requests that get sent with the ProvideRestTest and ConnectorRequest methods will not appear in the Synchronous Services Operation Monitor.
 I believe this is due to these methods bypassing the Integration Engine when sending the request messages.
 This appears to be true regardless of the specified value for the Log Detail field of the corresponding Service Operation Routing.

 Another important detail that often goes overlooked when consuming secure (https) third-party REST APIs is that the third-party SSL certificates must be added to the PeopleSoft keystore in order to send request messages to the third-party URL.